Azure/kubernetes-hackfest/labs/paas/otomi/5_activate_apps/README.md

 ## Instructions

-1. Go to the `Settings` section under `Platform` and then select `Otomi`.
+1. Go to the `Settings` under the `Platform` section and then select `Otomi`.
 In the bottom of the page you will see the flag `Multi-tenancy`.
 For this lab, we will not enable multi-tenancy.

 2. Go to the Apps section under `Platform` and Drag and Drop `Loki` from the `Disabled apps` to the `Enabled apps`.
 Notice that `Grafana` will also be enabled.
 This is because Loki uses Grafana and thus is a dependency for Loki (and is also installed).

 3. Click on `Deploy changes`

 4. To see the progress of the installation of Loki, go the apps section and click on `Drone`.
 In the top right you will see a play button.
 Click on it.
 The Drone app will now open in a new tab.
-Click on the `otomi/values` repository and the on the last build execution.
+Click on the `otomi/values` repository and then on the last build execution.
 When the `apply` step is finished, Loki/Grafana will be installed.

 5. In the Apps section, click on `Loki`.
 In the app bar, click on `Values`.
 The Loki chart has been installed with sane default values.
 Click on `Duration` to see the default value.
 All the defaults (specified in the Otomi values [schema](https://github.com/redkubes/otomi-core/blob/master/values-schema.yaml) can be modified.